-Number of Securities Issuable and Issued: The maximum number of Common Shares issuable under the Option Plan is currently 5% of the issued and outstanding Common Shares of the Company and, as such, the rules of the TSX provide that the Option Plan must be approved by shareholders every three years.
-A total of 1,890,047 Common Shares have been reserved for issuance as at December 31, 2020.
-All of the

-Common Shares relating to exercised, cancelled or terminated options granted under the Option Plan will automatically become available for the purposes of options that may be subsequently granted under the plan.
-As a result, the Option Plan is considered an "evergreen" plan since the Common Shares relating to options which have been exercised shall be available for subsequent grants under the plan and the number of options available to grant increases or decreases as the number of issued and outstanding Common Shares of the Company increases or decreases.
+Number of Securities Issuable and Issued: The maximum number of Common Shares issuable under the LTIPis currently 5% of the issued and outstanding Common Shares of the Company and, as such, the rules of the TSX provide that the LTIPmust be approved by shareholders every three years.
+A total of 1,890,047 Common Shares have been reserved for issuance as at December 31, 2021.
+All of the Common Shares relating to exercised, cancelled or terminated options granted under the LTIPwill automatically become available for the purposes of options that may be subsequently granted under the plan.
+As a result, the LTIPis considered an "evergreen" plan since the Common Shares relating to options which have been exercised shall be available for subsequent grants under the plan and the number of options available to grant increases or decreases as the number of issued and outstanding Common Shares of the Company increases or decreases.

-Securities Under Grant and Remaining Securities: During 2020, 113,542 stock options were issued under the Option Plan.
-The total number of options outstanding is 343,542, leaving 1,546,505 available to be issued as of December 31, 2020.
-The options outstanding are equal to 0.91% of the issued and outstanding Common Shares of the Company and the Common Shares remaining available for grant are equal to 4.0% of the issued and outstanding Common Shares of the Company.
+Securities Under Grant and Remaining Securities: During 2021, 112,668 stock options were issued under the Option Plan.
+The total number of options outstanding is 356,210, leaving 1,533,837 available to be issued as of December 31, 2021.
+The options outstanding are equal to 0.94% of the issued and outstanding Common Shares of the Company and the Common Shares remaining available for grant are equal to 4.06% of the issued and outstanding Common Shares of the Company.